lilleman ba4503b4d1

 });

-Only one plugin may own each slot: two declaring home (or two declaring dashboard) is a boot-stopping conflict (below), never last-write-wins.
-Neither needs a routes entry — the host mounts them above the /<id> route namespace, and / can't be shadowed by a plugin route at all (route paths always carry the /<id> prefix).
+Only one plugin may own each slot — two claiming either is a boot-stopping conflict.
+Neither needs a routes entry; the host mounts them above the /<id> route namespace.

 RequestContext